Companions and the Local Group

 The Magellenic Clouds

 The Milky Way's biggest satellite companions are the Large and Small Magellenic Clouds, two irregular gas-rich star forming dwarf galaxies.
+These are naked-eye objects in the southern hemisphere:

 The Large Magellenic Cloud (LMC)